 Explanatory Essay Conclusion

-When writing the conclusion, three main components are crucial to properly finishing an explanatory essay.
+When, three main components are crucial to properly finishing an explanatory essay.
 First of all, restate your thesis statement.
 This will bring the audience’s attention back to the main focal point as well as add strength to your presented point of view.

 Next, make sure to summarize your three supporting points presented in the body paragraphs accordingly.
 It’s essential to restate the significance of each one concisely.
 This will show you that you have logically and correctly defended your explanatory thesis, increasing the strength of your overall writing.

 Last but not least, offer an overall concluding statement.
 This should explain the value of the specific point of view chosen from a global perspective.
 Leave your readers with a call to action, instinctively captivating them to study the subject further on.
 Once you have done that, you are almost finished with your explanatory essay.